lis-epfl/MAVRIC_Library/doc/docs/04_Contributing/00_Contribute_to_the_Documentation.md

 git pull
 git checkout -b doc/xxx_xxx
 ```
-2) Update the Markdown files with your favourite texte editor
+2) Update the Markdown files with your favourite text editor
 4) Commit your changes and push them on the online github repository
 ```bash
 git add file1.md file2.md